sivasatvik/pubsub/README.md

 # Pub/Sub system using Go

-A simple Publisher Subscriber system implementaion in _Golang_
+A simple Publisher Subscriber system implementation in _Golang_

 ## Broker APIs